Hi there! My name is Natasha and my handsome husband, Vadim and I happily run this blog together full time (more on that below).

 *I worked as a Realtor for 4 years during which I had an early mid-life crisis and cried alot (lets just say it wasn’t for me).

 *I also have a Bachelors degree in Nursing (shorter story, but still long).

 So, I’m a wife, mom, food blogger, entrepreneur, worship leader, and nurse.
 If I were a sandwich, I’d be a chicken bacon avocado on focaccia.

 About Natasha’s Kitchen:

 I started this food and family blog in 2009 as a way to share favorite recipes and events with family and friends.
-It has grown much larger than I could have imagined with well over 800 recipes and more than 3.2 Million hungry visitors per month.
+It has grown much larger than I could have imagined with well over 900 recipes and about 5 Million hungry visitors per month.

-My goal for this site is for people around the world to really discover and fall in love with Ukrainian and Russian cooking.
+My goal for this site is for people around the world to really discover and fall in love with cooking (particularly Russian and Ukrainian food).
 I know its a big dream, but why would someone want a small dream?

 This is a personal website and all of the recipes are tested and approved by my family.
 All of the photography is done by myself and I’m the one showing up in our videos.
 My husband edits the photos and videos (and he’s the videographer single handedly running 3 cameras at once).

-Much of the knowledge I share comes from my Mama, Mama-in-law and family members #majorprops.
-I am so thankful to have such amazing people in my life who generously share their rich knowledge of Russian/ Ukrainian Cooking.
+Much of the knowledge I share comes from my Mama, Mama-in-law and family members.
+I am so thankful to have such amazing people in my life who generously share their rich knowledge of Cooking.